 Enter the RegNo, Name and Marks in 5 Papers of at least 10 students.
-Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result (Passed' if total is greater than or equal to 50% of the total; 'Failed' otherwise), and Grade ('A' if mark obtained is greater than or equal to 90% of the total mark, 'B' if mark obtained is greater than or equal to 75% of the total mark, 'C' if mark obtained is greater than or equal to 50% of the total mark, D' if mark obtained is greater than or equal to 50% of the total mark).
+Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result (Passed' if total is greater than or equal to 50% of the total; 'Failed' otherwise), and Grade ('A' if mark obtained is greater than or equal to 90% of the total mark, 'B' if mark obtained is greater than or equal to 75% of the total mark, 'C' if mark obtained is greater than or equal to 60% of the total mark, 'D' if mark obtained is greater than or equal to 50% of the total mark, and 'F' if mark obtained is less than 50% of the total mark).
 Display a report in descending order of the total mark, showing the data entered into the table along with the total marks, result and grade.

 16. An examination has been conducted to a class of 10 students and 4 scores of each student have been provided in the data along with their reg_no, name, total and avg_score.
 Assign null values to the fields total and average.
-Write Postgresql block to do the following avg_score between 90 and 100 - Α avg_score 75 -89 - В
+Write Postgresql block to do the following avg_score between 90 and 100 - A avg_score 75 -89 - B